sundeepbassi/djangopetblog/README.md

 The code content for adding to the index file was shown in the walkthrough video I think therefore I blog.

-was shown in the walkthrough video I think therefore I blog.
+The setting up of the urls file and adding the code was shown in the walkthrough video I think therefore I blog.

 was shown in the walkthrough video I think therefore I blog.